breatheco-de/breatheco-de/README.md

 __Note:__ remember that the JS workflow starts inside `window.onload`.

 #### 3) I don't see my changes.

-Remember that you have to re-bundle every time you update your SCSS or JS files `$ npm run build`.
+Everytime you change any file inside the `./src` folder the website public URL will automatically refresh the changes (its a process called hot deploy)
 Remember also to refresh cleaning the cache (command+shift+r on mac, control+shift+r on pc & linux)

-#### 4) I ran `$ npm run build` and I still don't see my changes
-Please check the output on the console after bundling; maybe you have an error when bundling.
-Also, check the chrome inspector for errors on the console.

-#### 5) How do I include more images on my project?
+#### 4) How do I include more images on my project?
-Just add them into your HTML file, the same way you did before knowing about WebPack.
+Add them inside the `./src/assets/img` folder and import them from any of your JS files.
+E.g: `import "../assets/img/rigo-baby.jpg";`

-#### 6) How do I include more JS files?
+#### 5) How do I include more JS files?
-If the JS file is not your own, you can import it using `<script>` tags on your index.html before the `</body>` closing tag.
-If the file is yours is better to add it using the import statement inside index.js content.

-#### 7) How can I run the development server?
-This boilerplate does not support the webpack development server; you have to `$ npm run build` every time you update your JS or SCSS files.
+Just add the files into the JS folder and import the file/variables into your index.js.
+E.g: `import myVar from "./file2.js"`

-#### 8) How do I publish the website?
+#### 6) How do I publish the website?

 This boilerplate is 100% compatible with the free github pages hosting.
 Publish your website by runing:
 ```sh